-When one becomes a leader, is it important to delegate and give a chance to your team to take on different responsibilities and challenges.
+When one becomes a leader, it is important to delegate and give a chance to your team to take on different responsibilities and challenges.
 Prepare them to be able to work on the tasks assigned to them.

-4. Communicate, Co operate, and Co ordinate
+4. Communicate, Cooperate, and Coordinate

-Being a leader is not easy and it is definitely tougher to be accepted by your team with respect and trust.
+Being a leader is not easy, and it is definitely tougher to be accepted by your team with respect and trust.
 Nonetheless, following these steps can bring you a step closer to understanding what an ideal leader should be like.